jonathangraham/type-prog-ws/README.md

 We can do a lot better with types.
 Types which take two arguments can be written as an infix operator.
 Define types `\/`, `/\`, and `->` to alias `Or`, `And`, and `Imp` respectively.
+Place these types in a companion object so they can be imported into your test code.

 ## Nat Exercises